Silent Notary (SNTR) Trading Up 5.4% Over Last 7 Days

 Silent Notary Token Profile

-Silent Notary’s launch date was November 9th, 2017.
+Silent Notary launched on November 9th, 2017.
 Silent Notary’s total supply is 186,462,812,051 tokens and its circulating supply is 83,470,521,339 tokens.
 The Reddit community for Silent Notary is /r/SilentNotary and the currency’s Github account can be viewed here.
 Silent Notary’s official Twitter account is @SilentNotary and its Facebook page is accessible here.
-The official website for Silent Notary is silentnotary.com.
+Silent Notary’s official website is silentnotary.com.

-Silent Notary can be bought or sold on these cryptocurrency exchanges: Hotbit, TOPBTC, DDEX, IDEX, Bilaxy, DEx.top and YoBit.
-It is usually not currently possible to buy alternative cryptocurrencies such as Silent Notary directly using US dollars.
-Investors seeking to trade Silent Notary should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Silent Notary can be bought or sold on the following cryptocurrency exchanges: DEx.top, Hotbit, DDEX, YoBit, TOPBTC, IDEX and Bilaxy.
+It is usually not possible to buy alternative cryptocurrencies such as Silent Notary directly using US dollars.
+Investors seeking to trade Silent Notary should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Silent Notary using one of the exchanges listed above.

 Receive News & Updates for Silent Notary Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Silent Notary and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.